microsoft/AL-Go/Scenarios/settings.md

 Settings, which might be relevant to set in the settings file includes

+Note that changes to AL-Go for GitHub or Run-AlPipeline functionality in the future might break the usage of these overrides.

 | Setting | Description | Default |
 | :-- | :-- | :-- |
 | baseUrl | The Base Url for the online Business Central Web Client.
 This should be changed when targetting embed apps. | [https://businesscentral.dynamics.com](https://businesscentral.dynamics.com) |